TACC/coe-332-sp23/docs/unit08/matplotlib.rst

 ------------------

-It’s a graphing library for Python.
+It's a graphing library for Python.
 It has a nice collection of tools that you can use to create anything from simple graphs, to scatter plots, to 3D graphs.
 It is used heavily in the scientific Python community for data visualization.